Sanford's arrowhead

 Distribution

-Although this species is endemic to California, it has mostly disappeared from the Central Valley and is no longer present in southern California.
+Although this species is endemic to California, Valley arrowhead, formerly known as Sanford’s arrowhead, has mostly disappeared from the Central Valley and is no longer present in southern California.
 Several occurrences remain in Sacramento County along the American River Parkway, and records exist for Butte, Del Norte, El Dorado, Fresno, Merced, Mariposa, Orange, Placer, Shasta, San Joaquin, Tehama, and Ventura Counties.
 Although it is not known to grow in the Natomas Basin, the closest known occurrence is about one mile (two kilometers) southeast of the basin along the American River Parkway.

 Habitat Requirements